elevate your impact

-The Greater Lawrence Summer Fund (GLSF) focuses on closing the opportunity and achievement gaps for thousands of low-income youth in greater Lawrence each year by providing enrichment activities during out-of-school time.
+The Greater Lawrence Summer Fund (GLSF) focuses on closing the opportunity and achievement gaps for thousands of youth in greater Lawrence each year by increasing access to enrichment and academic opportunities during the summer months.

-For 30 years, this fund has supported high-quality summer programs that:
+For more than 30 years, GLSF has supported high-quality summer programs that:

-The Greater Lawrence Summer Fund (GLSF) supports enriching summer opportunities for inner-city school-aged children and teens in the Greater Lawrence communities by connecting donors with agencies in need of funding for such programs.
-GLSF seeks to achieve maximum impact of philanthropic dollars by supporting programs that:
+The Greater Lawrence Summer Fund (GLSF) supports enriching summer opportunities for young people in Greater Lawrence by supporting programs that:

-- Provide young people with opportunities for skill development, personal growth and exposure to new experiences.
+- Provide young people with opportunities for skill development, personal growth, joy, restoration and exposure to new experiences.

-- Provide enriching educational opportunities that address summer learning loss and the opportunity gap often affecting youth in low-income communities.
+- Provide enriching educational opportunities that reduce summer learning loss and the opportunity gap.

-- Promote and encourage interaction and communication among youth and staff from different ethnic and racial backgrounds and from different neighborhoods.
+- Promote and encourage interaction, communication, and relationship building among youth and staff

-Applicants must have a 501(c)(3) tax status under the IRS tax code and serve residents of the designated communities of Lawrence, Andover, North Andover and Methuen.
+Applicants must have a 501(c)(3) tax status under the IRS tax code and serve residents of the designated communities of Lawrence, Methuen, Andover, and North Andover.

-Agencies located outside the area are eligible to apply for funding but proposals must include details on the number of Greater Lawrence youth participating.
-Such programs should reserve the funds received from GLSF to youth from the designated communities.
-Transportation is a factor in approving such programs.
-Evaluation of these programs includes the response to the needs of urban youth.
+Agencies located outside the area are eligible to apply but proposals must include details on how Greater Lawrence youth are able to participate. (e.g. transportation is a factor in approving such programs.)
+Approved programs should reserve funds received from GLSF to youth from the designated communities.

 ECCF is committed to non-discrimination.
 We support organizations that use all reasonable efforts to recruit, hire, train, promote and serve persons without regard to race, color, national origin, religion, gender, sexual orientation, marital status, age, disability, or any other characteristic protected by law, except where such status is a bona fide qualification for the service being provided and is related to the organization’s mission.